 The outcome of an administrative hearing depends on your driving history in Marion County and across Missouri:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Marion County, MO area after 30 days.
+- First DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Marion County, MO after 30 days.

-- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Marion County, MO DWI/DUI was within the last 5 years.
+- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Marion County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Marion County, MO.